-For Aeristech Limited the impairment review was carried out based on publically available financial information.
-The information showed Aeristech had continued to raise funds at a price in excess of the Group's investment value and no impairment was required.
+For Aeristech Limited the impairment review was carried out based on publicly available financial information.
+The information showed Aeristech had last raised funds in February 2023 at a price in excess of the Group's investment value and no impairment was required.